ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/s3queue.md

 ### s3queue_buckets {#buckets}

 For 'Ordered' mode.
 Available since `24.6`.
 If there are several replicas of S3Queue table, each working with the same metadata directory in keeper, the value of `s3queue_buckets` needs to be equal to at least the number of replicas.
-If `s3queue_processing_threads` setting is used as well, it makes sense to increase the value of `s3queue_buckets` setting even futher, as it defines the actual parallelism of `S3Queue` processing.
+If `s3queue_processing_threads` setting is used as well, it makes sense to increase the value of `s3queue_buckets` setting even further, as it defines the actual parallelism of `S3Queue` processing.

 ## S3-related Settings {#s3-settings}